rickhenderson/digital-marketing/beginners-guide-to-digital-marketing-freebie-75pager.md

 As for your brand aesthetic, some homework for you is just to start collecting screenshots of other people’s Instagram feeds or content that best represent your own personal style you are wanting to achieve with your “forward-facing” elements of this business Pay attention to fonts, colors, even the layout of others’ bios!
 You may be wondering why but trust me!
 They will come in handy when you are actually setting up your own Instagram profile where you will be bringing in traffic to your digital product!
 Remember, this part is supposed to be fun, so don’t over-think or stress out too much.
 You can always pivot or switch things up in future if you want to!

-## Chapter3: SETTING UP YOUR BACKEND
+## Chapter 3: SETTING UP YOUR BACKEND

 Let’s discuss creating your digital product!
  Again, a quick reminder - you do have the rights to resell this Playbook;